sivagms/acrdocs/container-registry-get-started-azure-cli.md

 # Create a container registry using the Azure CLI

-Use Azure Command-Line Interface (CLI) commands to create and manage Azure container registries from the command line of your Linux, Mac, or Windows computer.
+Use Azure Command-Line Interface (CLI) commands to create an Azure container registries from your Linux, Mac, or Windows computer.
 You can also work with container registries using the [Azure portal](container-registry-get-started-portal.md) or programmatically with the container registry APIs.

 For help on Container Registry CLI commands (**az acr** commands), pass the `-h` parameter to any command.